AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 * Edits the client at the specified `INDEX`.
     * `INDEX` refers to the index number shown in the displayed client list.
-    * `INDEX` must be more than 1, and less than or equal to the index of the last item in the displayed list.
+    * `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.
 * At least one of the optional fields must be provided.

 <div markdown="block" class="alert alert-info">